flempriere/C-Programming-Language-2nd-Edition-Exercises/Chapter4/Chapter4.md

   - `atof` must be declared and defined consistently.
     - These mismatches can occur most often in multifile compilation.
   - Without a *prototype*, a function is defined *implicitly* by its first declaration.
-    - If not declared, it is assumed to return an `int` and no argument assumptions are made
+    - If not declared, it is assumed to return an `int` and no argument assumptions are made.
-    - Additionally declarations like `double atof()` with empty args also make no assumptions on the args
+    - Additionally declarations like `double atof()` with empty args also make no assumptions on the args.
       - **DO NOT USE THIS BEHAVIOUR, IT IS FOR BACKWARDS COMPATABILITY**
       - Declare args for those that use them, else use `void`.
       - **Note**: From **C23** this is removed, empty brackets now imply no arguments.